Vallejo DUI Accident Victim Lawyers

 California Statute Of Limitations For DUI Accidents

 Some exceptions to the two-year period exist.
 For instance, the time limit for filing a claim against a government agency is only six months from the incident, after which the claim may be barred.
 When it’s been six months, and you haven’t filed a claim, you may appeal to a court for a late claim.
-However, this process can be complex, so it may be best to consult a personal injury attorney for guidance.
-Our Vallejo DUI accident victim lawyers can also help ensure prompt filing.
+However, this process can be complex, so consider consulting a personal injury attorney for guidance.
+Our Vallejo DUI accident victim lawyers can also help with prompt filing.

 Vallejo DUI Accident Statistics